-Ridges are most commonly closed with hogsback clay tiles or, more rarely, angular clay tiles or stones.
+Ridges are most commonly closed with hog's back clay tiles.
+More rarely with angular clay or stone ridges.

 Hips are mitred and formed with wider slate selected from the stock.
-Historically, they would have been simply mortar-bedded but as lead became more affordable soakers were introduced.
+Historically they would have been simply mortar bedded but as lead became more affordable soakers were introduced.